rchanou/rchanou.github.io/cost-awareness.md

 I didn't say functions must be shorter than some arbitrary number of lines.
 I didn't say you need to use getters and setters with private variables and methods to hide implementation details inside class objects.
 I didn't say you should prefer polymorphism over "if" and "switch" statements, or replace all your imperative for-loops with map/reduce/filter chains.
 I didn't say you need to use curried higher-order functions, or model all your side effects as monads.
 And I _definitely_ didn't say concrete implementation details should depend on abstractions.

 Here's what's wrong with these pervasively taught ideas: they _sound_ good in a vacuum, but often don't work out in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
 I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to increase friction, indirection, and ambiguity, while not solving any problems that _actually_ matter.
-If anything, their "benefits" largely boil down to superficial aesthetic improvements, and even those are still debatable.

-In fact, I have a litmus test for these techniques: if some overzealous team lead were to require it as a rule, fullstop, for every line of code, how would that affect the codebase?
+In fact, I have a sort of litmus test for these techniques: if some overzealous team lead were to require it as a rule, fullstop, for every line of code, how would that affect the codebase?
 That may sound like a strawman, but that is literally what happens.
 It's why `AbstractSingletonProxyFactoryBean` is a real thing.
 It's why some projects force you to wade through logic fragmented into a thousand different files that each have one class defined in them.
 I _wish_ crap like this and Onion Architecture were parodies, but alas, they're not.

 Now I know a bunch of you are ready to jump in and say, "_Of course_ you shouldn't apply these everywhere, they're just tools, use the right tool for the right job, hammers and screwdrivers", etc.

 Well then, why don't we call Object-_Assisted_ Programming instead of Object-_Oriented_ Programming?
-Or SOLID _Guidelines_ instead of SOLID _Principles_, ?
-If there are external caveats, shouldn't SOLID add letters to _internalize_ those, and help us determine when we should and shouldn't use them?
-Even if not explicitly saying so, the way SOLID is taught is implicitly telling impressionable programmers to use them everywhere.
+Or SOLID _Guidelines_ instead of SOLID _Principles_?
+If SOLID has caveats, shouldn't they add letters to handle and _internalize_ that, helping us determine when we should and shouldn't use them?
+Proponents teach SOLID in a way that implicitly tells impressionable programmers to use it _everywhere_, even if they expressively deny that.

 Try this, look up how the average article or video on these topics is written.
 In fact, make it a drinking game: